Pet Help & Rescue (PHaR)

 Expects message visibility, immediately

-Iteration 2: Full Page, Scroll Pet Rescue Request
+Iteration 2: Full Page, Scroll Pet Rescue Request (Left-to-Right)

 Pre-selected options, low cognitive load